At the end of the summer, Granny always had plenty of zucchini hanging on the vines in her garden.

 - Cooking spray

-- Combine the eggs, Parmesan, flour, parsley, baking powder, tarragon (if using), nutmeg, salt and pepper in a large bowl.
-Whisk to form a batter, removing large lumps, about 1 minute.
+- Place the eggs, Parmesan, flour, herbs, baking powder, nutmeg, salt, and pepper in a large bowl.
 Grate the zucchini and add it to the bowl.
-The moisture from the zucchini will produce a thick batter as you stir.
+Gently stir to combine, the moisture from the zucchini will produce a thick batter as you stir.
 Use the batter immediately.

 - Coat a large skillet with the cooking spray and place over medium-high heat.
-Using a 1/4-cup measure, pour out 4 mounds of batter.
+Using a 1/4-cup measure, pour out 4 mounds of batter and press down with a spatula or fork.
 Cook 2 to 3 minutes on each side until lightly browned.
 Spray the tops of the fritters then flip.
 Cook another 2 minutes until firm then transfer to a plate.
 Repeat with remaining cooking spray and batter.
 Serve immediately.

 Nutritional Stats Per Serving (4 fritters): 218 calories, 10g protein, 16g carbohydrates,12g fat (3 g saturated), 101 mg cholesterol, 1g fiber, 390 mg sodium.